Affostruction: 3D Affordance Grounding with Generative Reconstruction: Experiments

 \textbf{Metrics.} We measure geometric accuracy via volumetric IoU, Chamfer Distance (CD), and F-score ($\tau=0.05$).
 For appearance, we render RGB and normal images from a random view ($r=2$, $\text{FoV}=40^\circ$) and compute PSNR and LPIPS (-N suffix for normals).

-\textbf{Results.} Table~\ref{tab:reconstruction_toys4k} compares reconstruction quality on Toys4k. \methodname{} achieves 32.67 IoU, substantially outperforming both TRELLIS~\cite{trellis} (19.49, +67.7\%) and MCC~\cite{mcc} (21.10, +54.8\%).
-While TRELLIS produces high-fidelity generations, its RGB-only approach without depth conditioning leads to inconsistencies in object orientation and scale relative to ground truth, resulting in poor geometric metrics.
-MCC addresses this through depth-based reconstruction, achieving better geometric accuracy than TRELLIS across IoU, CD, and F-score, though it cannot be evaluated on rendering-based metrics as it does not produce mesh outputs.
-Our method surpasses both approaches by effectively leveraging depth information through a flow matching-based generative framework with sparse voxel fusion.
-This demonstrates that depth-conditioned generation with flow matching provides stronger geometric priors for extrapolating complete shapes from partial observations compared to both RGB-only generation and discriminative depth-based methods.
+\textbf{Results.} Table~\ref{tab:reconstruction_toys4k} compares reconstruction quality on Toky4K. \methodname{} achieves 32.67 IoU, outperforming both TRELLIS~\cite{trellis} (19.49, +67.6\%) and MCC~\cite{mcc} (21.11, +54.8\%).
+TRELLIS produces high-fidelity generations but, without depth conditioning, suffers from inconsistencies in object orientation and scale relative to ground truth, resulting in poor geometric metrics.
+MCC addresses this through depth-based reconstruction, achieving better geometric accuracy than TRELLIS across IoU, CD, and F-score, though it does not produce mesh outputs for rendering-based evaluation.
+Our method surpasses both by combining depth conditioning with flow matching-based generation, showing that generative reconstruction with sparse voxel fusion provides stronger geometric priors than RGB-only generation or discriminative depth-based methods.